consoledotdev/home/content/interviews/immudb-jeronimo-irazabal.md

 as the ability to travel through the change data in time.

 This retention of history makes immudb very suitable for regulated organizations, where they don’t want or can’t use a blockchain.

-We started with a very specific use case in mind because we wanted to leverage the capabilities of immudb to secure and protect the software supply chain, processes, and software delivery from code to production.
+I thought people want to have a database, they don't want a blockchain.
+They want to store rich data, not just hashes for transactions.
+They want to trust the whole database content.
+That is why I started working on immudb.

 Over time, immudb users showed us lots of new use cases.
 For example, protecting important documents.
 We even know of one organization storing the last known